What is illegal cartel conduct?

 Determination, maintenance, and change of prices

-Joint management of major business sections
+Joint management of major business activities

-Leniency and Amnesty Plus system
+Leniency and Amnesty Plus programs

 How to Apply for Mitigation or Revocation of Corrective Measures for Voluntary Reporting